PeterShinners/comp/design/function.md

 }
 ```

+    ## Module-Private Definitions

+    Privacy syntax is defined centrally in the Syntax and Style Guide.
+Briefly: append `&` to a definition name to make it module-private (functions, shapes, tags, handles).
+References within the same module omit `&`; other modules cannot access private definitions.
+See the Privacy System section in [Syntax and Style Guide](syntax.md#privacy-system) for full details and examples.

+    ## Private Data Attachments

+    Structures can carry per-module private data using `&{...}` attachments.
+Access is restricted to the attaching module via `value&.field`.
+Private data travels through pipelines and full spreads and merges predictably from multiple sources.
+See [Syntax and Style Guide](syntax.md#privacy-system) for the canonical specification and examples.

 ## Pure Functions and Isolation

 Pure functions guarantee deterministic computation without side effects.
 Defined with `!pure`, they execute in a completely resource-free context.
 This enables build-time evaluation, safe parallelization, and use in shape constraints or unit definitions.